SEC Cybersecurity Disclosure Rules for Technology Companies

 Case Study Example

-A SaaS company has a robust security program focused mainly on their product that includes controls covering their production SaaS environment.
-This program meets the American Institute of Certified Public Accountants (AICPA) SOC 2 criteria for security and confidentiality.
 Their internal business applications are primarily cloud hosted, but they hadn’t performed a security risk assessment against their entire corporate environment and found gaps in their controls around access management and vendor reviews.

-When they performed an assessment of their incident response program and breach notification, they found that it was sufficient to meet the new requirements by the SEC as it was already scoped to the entire organization.
+When they performed an assessment of their incident response program and breach notification, they found it was sufficient to meet the new requirements by the SEC as it was already scoped to the entire organization.

 By taking the time to review their security program through the lens of SEC cybersecurity disclosures, the company confirmed their program was solid and capable of satisfying most SEC requirements.
 They were able to meet the timeliness requirements around material breach disclosures and their reporting and oversight processes were sufficient to include in the annual Form 10-K reporting.
-They only needed to broaden their scope to include their corporate environment in their assessment and reporting processes.

 We’re Here to Help